usnistgov/800-63-3/sp800-63d/vot_mapping.md

 The VoT components P, C, and A correspond to 800-63's Identity Assurance Level (IAL), Authenticator Assurance Level (AAL), and Federation Assurance Level (FAL), respectively.
 While M does not correspond directly to an 800-63 assurance level category, this document defines a set of M values derived from requirements and recommendations in 800-63.

+This document uses terms as defined in 800-63-3.
+Some definitions differ from those in VoT.
+Notably, the term "authenticator" herein has the same meaning as "credential" in VoT.

 This document does not define any additional component categories.
 Any additional categories SHALL NOT be used.

 ## Component Values